| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 For a short time, air will lubricate critical engine parts while

+it is pumped through the engine.
 Air is purged easily from oil filters that mount upright (open

 end up), and they remain filled with oil after engine shut down.